 AMY P. LALLY is a trial lawyer who practices in all areas of litigation, including class actions, contract dispute litigation, and real estate litigation.
 She serves as a global co-leader of Sidley’s Consumer Class Actions practice, which is ranked in Chambers USA for 2022 and recognized for its “deep bench noted for its expertise in the life sciences sector, having obtained a number of high-profile defense verdicts in this field.”
 Amy also served as a member of the firm’s COVID-19 Task Force.
 Amy has broadly represented the consumer products and services industries in litigation arising under Proposition 65, California’s Unfair Business Practices Act (UCL, Section 17200), False Advertising Law (FAL, Section 17500), the Consumer Legal Remedies Act (CLRA), labeling laws (including on comparative pricing and Made in America), the California Invasion of Privacy Act (CIPA), TCPA, the Song-Beverly Credit Card Act, and California’s Shine the Light law.
 She is a leading member of Sidley’s California Consumer Privacy Litigation Task Force, a dedicated group of lawyers focused on the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA), counseling clients on how to assess and mitigate litigation risks by putting in place the policies, procedures, and protocols that comply with the new law.
 Her clients include numerous consumer goods manufacturers and retailers, including vitamin and dietary supplement companies, pharmaceutical companies, apparel, furniture and home goods companies, and e-commerce companies.
-Amy also has represented a wide variety of other businesses such as financial institutions, hedge funds, accounting firms and oil and gas companies.
+Amy has represented a wide variety of other businesses such as financial institutions, hedge funds, accounting firms and oil and gas companies.
 She also works with clients to assess their product and service offerings, and mitigate litigation risk in connection with strategic growth opportunities.

 Amy has tried cases to verdict in both California state and federal court and the Court of Federal Claims.
 She litigates cases in multiple courts throughout California, including in the counties of Alameda, Los Angeles, Orange, Riverside, Sacramento, San Diego, San Francisco, and San Mateo.
 She also has significant experience assisting consumer products and services companies in strategic transactions, including Bodega Latina Corporation and Vegamour.